minego/macaw-enyo/README.md

 	git submodule update --init

-This application can currently be packaged for chrome, webOS and android.
+This application can currently be packaged for chrome, Firefox OS webOS and android.
 Packaging for other platforms may be included in the future.

 Building requires gnu make.
 Minifying requires nodejs.